qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Centroids
 ---------
-Creates a new point layer, with points representing the centroid of the geometries of the input layer.
+Creates a new point layer, with points representing the centroids of the geometries of the input layer.

 The centroid can be a single point representing the barycenter (of all parts) of the feature,